edersohe/giab/README.md

 giab
 ====

-Genie in a Bottle Framework, it's a set of plugins on top of Bottle (Python Web Framework) and easy deploy with gunicorn+gevent
+Genie in a Bottle Framework, it's a set of wrappers and plugins on top of Bottle (Python Web Framework) and easy deploy with gunicorn+gevent

 ### TODO